The Conservancy is no longer accepting proposals for the 2019 Heritage Livestock Conference.

 Presenters should have a thorough knowledge of their topic and experience to support their expertise in the subject.
-(This should be reflected in the presenter bio.)
+(This must be reflected in the presenter bio.)
 They must have the ability to express the presentation content clearly and concisely to the audience.
 Proposals will be evaluated based on their content and the programming needs of the conference.
 Programs should have a clear take-home message and practical information for participants.
+Upon final review, proposal status will be provided by June 5, 2020.
 Submission of a proposal is not a guarantee of acceptance.
-Upon final review, proposal status will be provided by May 30, 2017.

 Registration Fees & Compensation